RAYJON EDUCATION PROGRAMS

 The project is called Plan de Desarrollo Social y Cultural Para los Bateyes (PLADESCULBA).
 The English translation is the Cultural and Social Development Plan for the Bateyes.
 Historically, the project has been referred to as “Jorge’s Project”, based on the founder’s name.

-The project runs a pre-school program for 50 children, ages 2 to 7, to help prepare them to attend grade one.
+The project runs a pre-school education program for 50 children, ages 2 to 7, to help prepare them to attend grade one.
 Many of these children do not receive proper nutrition from home and a hot meal is provided at the centre.
 The children are taught basic reading and writing and helped to socialize with other children in a nurturing environment.
 The goal is to support young children so that they have a better chance of success in school and in life, than many of their parents.

 Behind the preschool building is a garden and pilot aquaponics (fish raising) project, whose goal is to grow nutritious food for use at the preschool, but to also teach local families to grow and maintain their own backyard gardens.